+In a charcoal grill, the coals need to be banked to one side of the grill.
+In larger grills, the coals can be divided in half and banked to two sides, opposite each other.
 It works well placing bricks on the charcoal grate to keep the coals in position.
 The bricks will also support the drip pan.
 Check out the picture and you'll see just what I mean.

 When placing charcoal in the grill, pre-light it in a charcoal chimney.
 Use 20 to 40 briquettes in a smaller grill, and 40 to 60 in a larger one.
 More briquettes equals higher temperature.

 Replenish the coals every hour, adding 10 to 20 pre-lit briquettes to

 the grill.
 Make adjustments to the lower and upper vents to fine tune

 the temperature.
 And depending on the outdoor temperature, you may need

 to add fewer or more briquettes at the start and at each addition.